BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/report-layout-plus/first steps/test & purchase/onprem.md

 ### OnPrem

-#### Test
-You have the possibility to test our Connector 365 Report Layout App without obligation or to purchase it directly.
-For this we need some information from you.
+We grant the option to test the app without obligation for 30 days or to purchase it directly.
+Before ordering, you can find the costs incurred in the [price list provided on our website](https://www.belware.de/preise?lang=en).

 <p style="text-align: center;">
-To the form
+To the order form
 </p>

 [<img src="/images/apps/Forms_plus.png">](https://forms.office.com/Pages/ResponsePage.aspx?id=wbg8p1B5wk60E37fEWJ6gK10RbLPyuxOs2bKXXZxm8JUM0tNOEJVMlIxUkpOQzJTN0owME5OV0wwNy4u)

-The app has a testing period of 30 days, from first installation.
-Within this period you can use the app in its entirety.
-If you like the app you order licenses using our order form.
-The licensing is based on the user count, regarding all users with either a Team Member or Essentials license will be counted.
+If you wish a test phase, you will receive the necessary runtime packages from us for a test period of 30 days.
+If you wish to purchase the software immediately, we will provide you with the necessary runtime packages.

 After that you can start with the [installation](/en-us/apps/report-layout-plus/first-steps/installation/) of the Connector 365 Report Layout Plus App